FGRibreau/common-env/README.md

 ## Specifying multiple aliases

-It sometimes useful to be able to specify aliases, for instance [Clever-cloud](http://clever-cloud.com) or [Heroku](https://heroku.com) exposes their own environment variable names while your application's internal code may not want to rely on them.
+It's sometimes useful to be able to specify aliases, for instance [Clever-cloud](http://clever-cloud.com) or [Heroku](https://heroku.com) expose their own environment variable names while your application's internal code may not want to rely on them.
+You may not want to depend on your hosting provider conventions.

 Common-env adds a [layer of indirection](http://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering) enabling you to specify environment aliases that won't impact your codebase.